 Why Study Chemistry at UNE?

-Chemistry staff are committed to making the study of chemistry as accessible as possible and to instill a passion for chemistry and its life-long learning.
+Chemistry staff are committed to making the study of chemistry as accessible as possible and to instil a passion for chemistry and its life-long learning.
 The highly qualified staff are friendly, approachable and utilise flexible modes of teaching to facilitate the learning of high-level skills.
-Our teaching and research facilities are world class, as are the team's research activities, as evidenced by our 3 (at world standard) and 4 (above world standard) star ratings in the latest Excellence in Research for Australia (ERA) for Chemical Sciences and Macromolecular and materials areas of research.
-The study of chemistry at UNE is possible as an on campus or online student, allowing students to remain in employment or familiar surroundings while gaining a full qualification in chemistry or a related discipline.
+Our teaching and research facilities are world class, as are the team's research activities.
+This is evidenced by our Level 3 (at world standard) and Level 4 (above world standard) star ratings in the latest Excellence in Research for Australia (ERA) for Chemical Sciences and Macromolecular and materials areas of research.

 For students with no prior study in science or chemistry, UNE offers alternate pathways into science based undergraduate degree programs via the Bachelor of Scientific Studies.

 This course is designed to provide students with the skills and techniques necessary for solving problems associated with a broad of range of issues in science.
 The extensive range of majors, which are available in established and emerging, generalist and specialist sciences, are all underpinned by cutting edge research.

 Bachelor of Arts/Bachelor of Science*